MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 Now that we've covered all of the JavaScript used in Dan's recursive function, it's time for Dan to teach us how to create one.

-Below is Dan's article section previously featured JavaScriptmas 2022 - Issue 3 on the topic of recursion ⬇
+Below is Dan's article section previously featured in [JavaScriptmas 2022 - Issue 3](https://selftaughttxg.com/2022/12-22/JavaScriptmas-2022-Issue_3/) on the topic of recursion ⬇

 ---